 The Palmetto State is best known for Southern charm, authentic Southern cuisine, Civil War history, and popular destinations like Myrtle Beach, Hilton Head, and Charleston.
-But if you are an ATV riding enthusiast, you’ll also find a ton of ATV trails in South Carolina.
+But if you are an ATV riding enthusiast, you’ll also find a decent number of trails and ATV parks in South Carolina.

 Can you ride an ATV on the road in South Carolina?